Coronavirus is the biggest global health, social and economic crisis of our lifetime and is tearing children's lives apart.

 Globally, over a billion children and students have had their education disrupted by coronavirus.
 Many run the risk of never returning.

-We're calling on governments to to keep learning alive during lockdowns with accessible distance learning, and to ensure every child returns to school when it's safe to do so.
+We have launched our Save our Education campaign to call on governments to keep learning alive during lockdowns with accessible distance learning, ensure every child returns to school when it's safe and to build better education systems for the future.

 As in any crisis, children are at increasing risk of violence throughout the coronavirus pandemic, particularly girls and those in fragile settings.